 The recent changes in the Junior Cert have been designed to reduce exam stress and make the assessment process more comprehensive.
 By including continuous assessment and classroom-based assessments (CBAs), students' grades are less dependent on their performance over a couple of hours during an exam, giving them a fairer chance to showcase their abilities.

-How is the Junior Cert Graded?
+How the Junior Cert Is Graded

 GradePercentage Range